Cody Hodgson

-Cody Douglas Hodgson (born February 18, 1990) is a Canadian former professional ice hockey centreman.
+Cody Douglas Hodgson (born February 18, 1990) is a Canadian former professional ice hockey centreman who played in the National Hockey League (NHL).

 Hodgson played at the major junior level for four seasons with the Brampton Battalion of the Ontario Hockey League (OHL).
 After being selected tenth overall in the 2008 NHL Entry Draft by the Vancouver Canucks, Hodgson won the William Hanley Trophy (OHL's most sportsmanlike player), the Red Tilson Trophy (OHL player of the year), the CHL Player of the Year Award, and his first Team All-Star honours for the 2008–09 season.
 While training in the 2009 off-season, Hodgson suffered a back injury that required him to take an entire year off of hockey in order to fully recover.
 In 2010–11, he played his professional rookie season with the Canucks' minor league affiliate, the Manitoba Moose of the American Hockey League (AHL).
 The season also marked his debut at the NHL level with the Canucks and he went on to participate in the team's run to the 2011 Stanley Cup Finals.
 During his rookie season the subsequent year, Hodgson was dealt to the Buffalo Sabres at the 2012 trade deadline.
 He announced his retirement in 2016 after he was diagnosed with malignant hyperthermia.
+Hodgson came out of retirement in 2024 and signed a tryout with former club, the Milwaukee Admirals of the AHL.
+He made 13 appearances before ending his playing career.

 Hodgson has represented Canada at two International Ice Hockey Federation (IIHF) – sanctioned events, winning gold and leading tournament scoring at both – the 2008 IIHF World U18 Championships and 2009 World Junior Ice Hockey Championships.
 In 2007, he won a gold medal with Ontario at the Canada Winter Games.
 He also represented Canada at the 2007 Ivan Hlinka Memorial Tournament, finishing fourth.